 What Do I Want?

 TED* (*The Empowerment Dynamic) identifies three key roles to inspire a positive approach to life’s challenges and creating outcomes: Creator, Challenger and Coach.
 The central role is Creator.
+The Creator is the positive alternative to the drama triangle role of Victim.

 A Creator’s responses are based on thoughtful evaluation of the situation and then choosing appropriate steps toward an outcome, rather than reacting from a problem-focused orientation.
 In doing so, a Creator works toward desired outcomes instead of reacting to avoiding/fixing problems.
 A Creator seeks and forms relationships with other Creators (Co-Creators), both to support and to be supported through the other two roles that make up TED*: Challenger and Coach.
 Watch David’s video on the Creator Role in TED*.